 actual list's name.

 Request a subscription to the My.List demo mailing list.

 HTML example page illustrating how to create your own custom subscription request form.

 Mailman provides three methods for people to request to be added or removed from your mailing list:

 Note that we have been using the term subscription request.
-The default setting for all lists when they are initially created is to require the list owner's approval before being added to the list.
+The default setting for all lists when they are initially created is to require that the visitor confirm their request by replying to an automatically generated email, and then the list owner's final approval before being added to the list.
 (See List Owner List Owner Q-09: for how to change this setting.)

 One of the problems with asking a would be subscriber to supply their own email address is that the address provided will most likely work for successfully delivering mail, but it may not be the subscriber's actual return address.
 For example, Fred may customarily give out his email address as: